 In small groups, go around your neighbourhood collecting litter.
 Once collected, sort them according to its recyclability and have it suitably treated.
 This activity train children against littering, and make the importance of waste management apparent to them.

 Teaching through Games

-Learning about waste management does not have to be boring.
+Waste management for kids does not have to be boring.
 Environmental care immediately concerns us, so its importance can be palpably felt through a number of fun games.

 Take the Air+Water Power Experiment Kit.
 While building small machines, your child can learn about the laws of Physics and alternative resources.
 Or you can create beautiful art using recycled paper through the Spin Art Revolution Craft Kit.
 Through these games, your children will learn to be sensitized towards the environment, while having fun!

 Our children are the future of our earth.
 As the leaders and makers of tomorrow, they need to be well-equipped to safeguard the planet.
 By making them more ecologically-aware, we can give them the keys to create a more sustainable world.
 With these ideas and some effort and action, we can ensure they will learn how to make the world a better place.